lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

 ## `clang-format`

-You’ve probably heard of `clang-format`, a tool that automatically formats source files for languages like C and C++.
+You've probably heard of `clang-format`, a tool that automatically formats source files for languages like C and C++.
 It was created as part of the LLVM Clang open-source project.
 The concept behind `clang-format` is simple.
 [You setup a configuration file](/docs/get-started/configuration) that defines the formatting style you want for your code, and then you run `clang-format`.
 It will automatically reformat your code to follow the rules specified in the configuration file.

 `clang-format` offers options for customizing almost everything.
 Typically, your settings are stored in a file called [`.clang-format`](/docs/get-started/configuration), which `clang-format` will then use.
 It can handle code written in C, C++, Java, JavaScript, Objective-C, Protobuf, and C#.
 You can apply it to an entire file with a simple command like [`clang-format -i my_source.cpp`](/docs/get-started/cli#frequently-used-commands).